charalambosm/ev-charger-frontend/AUTHENTICATION_README.md

 # Authentication System Documentation

 ## Overview
-This authentication system provides a flexible user authentication experience with Firebase, allowing users to either create accounts/sign in or continue browsing as guests.
+This authentication system provides a flexible user authentication experience with Firebase, allowing users to either create accounts/sign in or continue browsing as guests. **Email verification is required** for all new accounts to ensure security and prevent abuse.

 ## Features

 ### 🔐 Authentication Methods
 - **Email/Password Sign Up**: Complete registration form with mandatory fields
 - **Email/Password Sign In**: Traditional login for existing users
+- **Email Verification**: Required verification before account activation
 - **Password Reset**: Email-based password recovery for forgotten passwords
 - **Guest Mode**: Browse charging stations without creating an account

 ### 📱 User Experience
 - **Login-First Approach**: Users are prompted to sign in or create an account when first opening the app
+- **Email Verification Required**: New accounts must verify email before accessing the app
 - **Optional Authentication**: Users can skip authentication and browse as guests
 - **Seamless Navigation**: Easy switching between login, signup, and guest modes
 - **Password Recovery**: Simple password reset process via email